Louigee-creator/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script deletes the directory "my_first_directory" in the /tmp/ directory
+This script changes the working directory to the previous one